TokynBlast/pyTGM/README.md

 For public code updates Go [here](https://github.com/TokynBlast/pyTGM/tree/main) and go to the newest version. pyTGM is liscenced under Bspace, which was made by the author, Tokyn Blast.

+All versions before 2.0.0 were never tested.
+When testing 2.0.0, Tokyn Blast came across atleast 10 errors...

 # How it works
 Here is a sample code snippet to shuffle then remove random parts of a list of players: